johnxu21/johnxu21.github.io/teaching/CS472/Timetable/GPT/gpt.md

 Looking at the [PR link](https://github.com/dust-tt/dust/pull/508), we can also observe an interaction in the pull request involves communication with another contributor, *lasryaric*, where the developer *fontanierh* shares their approach and seeks input on potential improvements.
-This collaborative exchange and the discussion of alternative approaches align with the process of **code review**, where developers assess each other's code for correctness, clarity, and best practices.
-Therefore, the developer appears to be concurrently engaged in both **code understanding** and **code review** tasks.
+This collaborative exchange and the discussion of alternative approaches align with the process of `code review`, where developers assess each other's code for correctness, clarity, and best practices.
+Therefore, the developer appears to be concurrently engaged in both `code understanding` and `code review` tasks.

 <p style="text-align:center"><img src="/teaching/CS472/Timetable/GPT/example-1-5.png" alt="ShareChatGPTConversations" style="max-width:600px;max-height:550px;" align="center"></p>

 On critical analysis of the conversation between the developer and ChatGPT, we observe that the code suggested by ChatGPT was not adapted by the developer but was re-assured that the code works well.
-We therefore categorize the software engineering task that the developer wanted to address is **code understanding**.
-We also categorize the task as **code review** since the developer shared the details of the conversation with the colleagues to aid the PR review process.

 Task 1 - Example of Code Generation and Optimization using ChatGPT